Firesped/Marlin-Raise3D-N-Series-Unofficial/README.md

-# Raise3D N-Series version 1.2.1 (Marlin firmware version 1.1.0)
+version 1.2.1 (Marlin firmware version 1.1.0)

-Marlin firmware 1.1.0 updated for the raise3d N-Series printers protocle.
+Marlin firmware 1.1.0 updated for the  printers protocle.
 - In order to save memory, support for the reprap full graphics smart controller was disabled. as well as SDcard support.
 - eeprom is enabled.
 - Primary configuration options are N1, N2, N2PLUS, DUAL, EXT0_STEPE and EXT1_STEPE.
 These options are all located at new the beginning of the configuration.h file.